 - Misplaced a Decimal Point: The cause of the plan's failure was Michael misplacing a decimal point, apparently.
-This results in far too much money being siphoned off.
+Instead of siphoning off a couple hundred thousand dollars over several years, which would be easily overlooked with a company that does business with a bank, it does that over a couple of days and raising plenty of red flags.
 He claims that he always makes these kind of mistakes.

-- Named Like My Name: Michael Bolton.
+- Named Like My Name: Michael Bolton, who loathes sharing a name with the singer.
 "Why should I have to change my name?
 He's the one that sucks!"

-- The Nineties: Between the out of date technology, the mentions of the Y2K bug and the gangsta rap soundtrack, the 90s are are on full display here.
+- The '90s: Between the out of date technology, the mentions of the Y2K bug and the gangsta rap soundtrack, the 90s are are on full display here.

 - Obfuscating Stupidity: The magazine salesman who pretends to be a former crack addict to elicit sympathy.
 Peter, Michael, and Samir start asking him questions about money laundering, and he finally admits that he's not a former crack addict and used to be a computer programmer until he was laid off (although he now makes more money selling magazines).
 He then blackmails Peter into buying 40 subscriptions to Vibe because he knows about their plan to steal.

 - Inverted with Peter himself.
 The Bobs mistake his Professional Slacker status as self-effacing honesty.